 Ain’t these healthy Halloween mice the cutest ??

 I mean they are supposed to be creepy….

-Ideal Halloween project that both kids and adults will enjoy making.
+Perfect Halloween project that both little kids and adults will enjoy making.

-Let me show you how to make these cutest Halloween mice-
+Let me show you how to make these Healthy Halloween Mice treat:

-1. Divide dough into 6 portions and shape each into balls (refer picture below —> step-1)
+Step-3: Divide healthy brownie dough into 6 portions and shape each into balls (refer picture below —> step-1)